inside.ewu.edu

 Pre-requisites: junior standing.

-The course examines the history of human rights and dignity using the declaration of rights by the United Nations, research and initiatives by the World Health Organization and other international human rights groups.
-The course covers topics on the human rights of women and children including health, food insecurity, economic status, housing, education, violence, war crimes and residency/citizenship status.
-It examines strategies for furthering human rights on the global stage.
+Examines the history of human rights and dignity using the declaration of rights by the United Nations, research and initiatives by the World Health Organization, and other international human rights groups.
+Covers topics on the human rights of women and children including health, food insecurity, economic status, housing, education, violence, war crimes, and residency/citizenship status.
+Examines strategies for furthering human rights on the global stage.

 SOWK 472.
 SOCIAL WORK WITH VETERANS AND MILITARY FAMILIES.
 4 Credits.